← Back to projects

 Limen is an experimental iOS client that talks to a custom AI “assistant” backend.
 I built it to explore how to model assistant-style responses (messages, tool calls, async work) in a clean SwiftUI architecture, and to have a concrete playground for iterating on my backend API design.

 The app is intentionally minimal in UI: it focuses on wiring a real session, exchanging JSON payloads, and surfacing results in a SwiftUI view model that can be extended later.
+I wanted something small, testable, and flexible that matched my own backend’s contract rather than being tightly coupled to a specific provider or fixed schema.

 Role & Context